skuid/changelog/README.md

       --until string                        Show commits older than a specific date.
 Defaults to current time if not set, but --since is.
 Takes precedence over to/from.
   -v, --version string                      The version you are creating
       --work-tree string                    The path to the directory containing the .git directory.
 Only applies to local provider.

+Use "changelog [command] --help" for more information about a command.
 ```

 ### Examples